Nevada Northern Railway Museum: Depot building

 The East Ely Depot served passengers on the Nevada Northern.
 The Mission Revival style depot was designed by Frederick Hale and built in 1907.
 It reflects a standardized vernacular that borrows primarily from the Mission Revival style, as well as from Renaissance Revival.

 The two story depot is set on a stone foundation.
 The ground floor is rusticated stone, separated from the upper level by a painted stone belt course, with a stuccoed second story.
 The gables are curvilinear in the accepted Mission Revival style.
 The well-preserved interior retains separate men's and women's waiting rooms, with baggage and express rooms.
 Offices are on the second floor.

 The depot was a significant location on the Nevada Northern as the chief embarkation point for the copper mining region of White Pine County.
 The location of the depot was a matter of controversy between the railroad and residents of Ely, who successfully sued the railroad to change the depot's name from Ely to East Ely to reflect its distance from the main townsite.
 The railroad, originally owned by the Nevada Consolidated Copper Company, was transferred to the Kennecott Copper Company in 1933 when it took over Consolidated's mining operations.
 Passenger service on the Nevada Northern stopped in 1941, and the depot was used for Kennecott offices until 1985.
 The state of Nevada acquired the depot in 1990 for the museum.

 The East Ely Depot was listed on the National Register of Historic Places in 1984.

 Heritage Railroad

-The museum & Ely City own the entire original Nevada Northern Railway route, however only a small segment from Ruth to Ely is currently in use by the railroad for the tourist trains; plans to reopen the line to McGill were announced on October 14, 2021, by way of a $10 million federal grant.
+The museum and Ely City own the entire original Nevada Northern Railway route, however only a small segment from Ruth to Ely is currently in use by the railroad for the tourist trains; plans to reopen the line to McGill were announced on October 14, 2021, by way of a $10 million federal grant.
 Another isolated segment connecting to the Union Pacific mainline at Shafter, Nevada is used for car storage.

 Nevada Northern, 250 formerly BHP Nevada Railroad 204; a locomotive painted by the museum for the United States Semiquincentennial.